 When we eventually got home it was quite late, so we had some quick snacks out of the fridge for tea and then hurried the kids to bed.

 This morning we got up quite early because Kas and Ami had an appointment with some parasailing.
-Izzy and me were going caching for a bit.
+Izzy and me planned to go caching for a while.
 So we arrived down at Albufeira Marina without having breakfast.